projf/projf-explore/graphics/2d-shapes/README.md

 # 2D Shapes

 This folder contains SystemVerilog designs to accompany the Project F blog post: **[2D Shapes](https://projectf.io/posts/fpga-shapes/)**.
-New to graphics on FPGA?
-Check out our introductory post: [FPGA Graphics](https://projectf.io/posts/fpga-graphics/).
+You can freely build on these [MIT licensed](../../LICENSE) designs for commercial and non-commercial projects.
+New to graphics development on FPGA?
+Check out our [introduction to FPGA Graphics](https://projectf.io/posts/fpga-graphics/).

 Included demos for iCEBreaker and Arty FPGA boards: